The Shimanami Kaido

 Here we could see the big dockyards on Innoshima that we had cycled past in the morning on our way down to Karoto.
 Completing a pretty cycle route through islands less often frequented by tourists.

-That evening we went through the same routine as the last two nights, first a hot bath, looking out the big windows to the islands where we had cycled, followed with a delicious Kaiseki dinner.
+That evening we went through the same routine as the last two nights, first a hot bath, looking out the big windows.
+Then we would savour the sunset over islands where we had cycled that day and the calm Seto Inland Sea, followed with a delicious Kaiseki dinner at our ryokan.

 After cycling the rural island of Yugeshima, we decided to take a days break in cycling the Shimanami Kaido with a visit to the mystic mountain temple on Innoshima.